Questions to ask yourself:

 Investigate then explain the ways of life and social structures of Indigenous peoples

 Examine the texts, images and objects in our available document collections, and via your own research on Algonquian, Iroquoian and Inuit-speaking peoples.
 Optional: Use a simple tool like Gathering Information from an Artifact 2021 to think about certain artifacts.

 Categorize and explain the significance of key artifacts, first according to whether the objects come from a society in either Algonquian, Iroquoian, or Inuit language groups, then later according to how that object was used, who used it, etc. Explain the choice of object and comment on the region or territory of the First Nation in question.
 Explain how it is significant to the way of life in that region and/or its social structures.

 Technology: A simple organizer could be used in Google Docs.
 Or...
 Create a Google Maps or Cartograf map to identify and delineate different language groups using lines or shapes.
 For example, attach 4 artifact images to each of the shapes' descriptions, thus matching them to First Nations in that language group.
 You could also simply use points placed over the given territory, or a legend system that identifies that object to that Indigenous group.
 A draft Cartograf language-group map using shapes has been started at http://goo.gl/neFv6m (It can be duplicated and used)

 Our Main Teacher Guide/Document Collection

 The texts and other resources above were compiled using our main document collection available here.
-That collection is meant as a starting point for further research.
-Please follow the source links for further context, and for more in-depth information.
-Please report typos and errors on that page to firstname.lastname@example.org
+Those documents are meant primarly as starting points for further research, and activity suggestions might be added their occasionally for teachers to try out.
+Please follow all source links for further context, original images, and for more in-depth information.
+Report any errors or suggestions to email@example.com